 Overview – Compare German festivals

-All in all we can conclude that there are plenty of interesting techno festivals in Germany.
+All in all, we can conclude that there are plenty of interesting techno festivals in Germany.
 Deciding between them is hard, even if you have read every word of this article.
-The table below should make it easier to compare the German festivals and make a decision.
+The table below should make it easier to compare the German festivals and decide.
 Just find out what is most important to you and decide based on that column.

 Frequently asked questions – All You Need to Know

 If you have any questions left after reading this post, the following FAQ might be helpful.
-Feel free to leave any other questions in the comment section and we will get back to you within a day.
+You are welcome to leave any other questions in the comment section and we will get back to you within a day.

-Both Nation of Gondwana, VERYL Festival and the Wurzelfestival are only 30 minutes drive from Berlin.
+Both Nation of Gondwana and the Wurzelfestival are only a 30-minute drive from Berlin.

-The Fusion Festival had 70.000 visitors in 2023 and this makes it the largest techno festival in Germany.
+The Fusion Festival attracts 70,000 visitors each year, and this makes it the largest techno festival in Germany.

-It really depends on your taste of music but if you are looking for famous names it makes sense to visit either Garbicz, Nation of Gondwana or Fusion.
+It really depends on your taste in music, but if you are looking for famous names, it makes sense to visit either Garbicz, Nation of Gondwana, or Fusion.

 Festival Graveyard – The ones that did not make it

-Although the world of festivals seems awesome and it’s easy to spend money during a weekend on a German festival, not all festivals survive.
+Although the world of festivals seems spectacular and it’s easy to spend money during a weekend at a German festival, not all festivals survive.
 The competition is fierce.
-Some techno festivals tried but failed straight away but there are also a bunch of festivals which were successful for many years and then stopped being organised.
-Below you can find the sad list of festivals which cannot be visited anymore: The German festival graveyard.
+Some techno festivals tried but failed straight away, but there are also a bunch of festivals that were successful for many years and then stopped being organized.
+Below you can find the sad list of festivals that cannot be visited anymore: The German festival graveyard.

 Melt (1997 – 2023)

 The Melt festival was one of the big electronic festivals in Germany for many years.
-It was organised for 27 years and in 2024 the last edition took place.
-As a reason the increasing costs and competitive market was mentioned.
+It was organized for 27 years, and in 2024 the last edition took place.
+As a reason, the increasing costs and competitive market were mentioned.
 We visited Melt in 2013 and 2019 and wrote a review about it.

 Helene Beach (2011 -2020)

-The Helene Beach Festival was organised directly at the water of the Helenesee, which is about 1 hour away from Berlin.
-It focused on electronic music but also on HipHop.
-It stopped being organised in 2020 because of Corona and “organisational reasons”.
+The Helene Beach Festival was organized directly at the water of the Helenesee, which is about 1 hour away from Berlin.
+It focused on electronic music but also on hip-hop.
+It stopped being organized in 2020 because of Corona and “organizational reasons.”
 Find our Helene Beach review here.

 Her Damit Festival (2015 -2019)

-Another fun festival which did not make it was called Her Damit.
-It was part of our list with German techno festivals for many years but in 2019 it was announced that the “company” behind the festival was bankrupt.
-Her Damit was comparable to the smaller festivals in this list like 3000 Grad and Mit Dir.
+Another fun festival that did not make it was called Her Damit.
+It was part of our list of German techno festivals for many years, but in 2019 it was announced that the “company” behind the festival was bankrupt.
+Her Damit was comparable to the smaller festivals in this list, like 3000 Grad and Mit Dir.

-Organised about 250km from Berlin at the coast of the Baltic Sea.
-Unfortunately organised for the last time in 2024.
+Organized about 250 km from Berlin at the coast of the Baltic Sea.
+Unfortunately, it was organized for the last time in 2024.
 We are sad we never got to visit this festival because we only heard great stories about it.

 Enjoy German festivals consciously